Hot Thai Kitchen

 "Crying Tiger" or seua rong hai is thinly sliced grilled steak, served with a tart and spicy dipping sauce, and usually a side of sticky rice.

-Technically crying tiger calls for a specific cut of beef; the brisket.
+Originally seua rong hai used a specific cut of beef - the brisket.
 There are many stories explaining the origin of the name, but the one I like best is that the brisket is so chewy even the tiger cannot eat it ... so it cries!!
-How sad!
 But the chewiness is why the steak is always very thinly sliced.

-Nowadays people make crying tiger using other (better) cuts that don't involve any tears or jaw pain (and I don't recommend you use brisket for this), but really the most important thing here is the marinade; the dipping sauce if you want something very Thai.
+Nowadays people make crying tiger using other cuts that don't involve any tears or jaw pain (and I don't recommend you use brisket for this), but the most important thing here is the marinade, and the dipping sauce if you want something very Thai.

 FAQ About This Marinade Recipe